Materials: Memory foam

 1 = Very poor, 2 = Not good, 3 = Fair, 4 = Good, 5 = Excellent

 If you are a back sleeper looking for a mattress that fills in the small of your back, keeps the hips and neck in line and offers a decent amount of soft comfort, the Casper is a great choice.
 Though this is an all-foam mattress, the denser foam layers and Zoned Support foam will keep the body elevated nicely.
 If you are a heavyweight back sleeper, you will experience more sinkage than a lightweight or average-weight back sleeper, but it shouldn’t be enough to throw your spine out of alignment.
+For more top mattress options, see our picks for the best mattress for back sleepers.

 We wouldn’t say the Casper is a great mattress for stomach sleepers.
 The best mattresses for stomach sleepers are typically very firm to keep the hips and thighs from sinking too deeply into the mattress.
 The Casper just isn’t firm enough to keep heavier parts of the body elevated in average-weight and heavyweight stomach sleepers.
 Still, lightweight stomach sleepers who are set on the Casper mattress might fare better, depending on their weight and body structure.

 The foam layers of the Casper Original Mattress provide quality support for side sleepers who are lightweight, average-weight and heavyweight.
 The brand has constructed the mattress with zoned support, meaning the mattress is softer around the shoulders and more firm near the hips and lower parts of the back.
 This type of construction protects pressure points in the shoulders and keeps the spine and neck aligned.
+For other pressure relieving mattresses, see best mattresses for side sleepers.

 Combination sleepers, or those who move around often throughout the night and change positions, will likely find the Casper Mattress to be comfortable and responsive.
 Like the best mattresses for combination sleepers, the Casper is easy enough to move around on and change position throughout the night.
 It provides pressure relief in almost all positions.
 Still, if you’re a combination sleeper who spends a lot of time on your stomach (especially if you’re in the average-weight or heavyweight category), you may want to look for a firmer bed.
 Lightweight combination sleepers who spend some of the night on their stomachs probably won’t have an issue with the Casper.

 Responsiveness describes how quickly a mattress settles back after you move around on the bed.
 While some people like that traditional “sinking” memory foam feeling, others like to feel free to move and change position in bed without too much effort.
 That’s where responsiveness comes in.
 There is enough bounce in the topmost layer of the Casper’s foam construction to help sleepers lift themselves up and out of the bed, which was sometimes difficult with older, more traditional memory foam mattresses.
 While the bed cradles the joints as you sleep, it’s still bouncy enough to help sleepers avoid that “stuck” feeling.
+If you are looking to sink in the foam layers of a mattress, see best soft mattresses.

 The Casper is considered a medium-firm bed, scoring a 6 out of 10 on our mattress firmness scale.
 This is a memory foam mattress, so lighter people will experience the foam layers differently than heavier people.
 Heavier folks will sink in more than others because of a difference in weight.